yutongye616/python-colab/README.md

 ## 1. What problems did you finish?
 - Problem 1: Compute Distance Matrix using nested for loop naive approach, and Vectorized Implementation approach
 - Problem 2: Compute Correlation Matrix using nested for loop naive approach, and Vectorized Implementation approach
-- Problem 3: Entropy Computation
+- Problem 3: Compute Distance and Correlation Matrices on sklearn datasets (Iris, Breast Cancer, Digits)

 All problems were tested and verified with benchmark datasets (Iris, Breast Cancer, Digits).